aosabook/500lines/crawler/chapter.md

         body = yield from response.read()
 ```

 It is also scalable.
-Compared to the 22k memory per thread and the operating system's hard limits on threads, a Python coroutine takes barely 3k of memory on Jesse's system.
+Compared to the 50k of memory per thread and the operating system's hard limits on threads, a Python coroutine takes barely 3k of memory on Jesse's system.
 Python can easily start hundreds of thousands of coroutines.

 The concept of a coroutine, dating to the elder days of computer science, is simple: it is a subroutine that can be paused and resumed.
-Whereas threads are preemptively multitasked by the operating system, coroutines multitask cooperatively: they choose when they pause, and which coroutine to run next.
+Whereas threads are preemptively multitasked by the operating system, coroutines multitask cooperatively: they choose when to pause, and which coroutine to run next.

 There are many implementations of coroutines; even in Python there are several.
-The coroutines in asyncio specifically are built upon Python generators, a "Future" class, and the "yield from" statement.
-We will engage in an exposition of generators and how they are used as coroutines, and trust you will enjoy reading it as much as we enjoyed writing it.
+The coroutines in the standard "asyncio" library are built upon Python generators, a Future class, and the "yield from" statement.
+We will engage in an exposition of generators and how they are used as coroutines in asyncio, and trust you will enjoy reading it as much as we enjoyed writing it.
 Once we have explained asyncio coroutines, we shall use them in our async web crawler.

-#### How Python Generators Work
+## How Python Generators Work

-#### Regular functions

 Before you grasp Python generators, you have to understand how regular Python functions work.
-Normally, when a Python function calls a subroutine, the subroutine gains control until it returns, or throws an exception.
+Normally, when a Python function calls a subroutine, the subroutine retains control until it returns, or throws an exception.
 Then control returns to the caller:

 ```python
 >>> def foo():